ToyBattles/tb-rules/csd_tournament_layout.md

 - 🎥 **Recording is mandatory** for every match
 - ❌ **Failure to record or submit all videos = full team disqualification (NO EXCPETIONS WILL BE MADE)**
 - 👥 **All players must be in the same clan** during the tournament
-- Before each match, all players will start a "test match" to avoid issues like someone not loading in the match in time. **This isn't required if all players loaded in time at match start**.
+- Before each match, all players will participate in a **test match** to prevent issues such as players failing to load into the game on time.
+  *Note*: This step is **not required** if all players successfully load in before the official match start.

 **Host:**
 **Co-hosts:**
 **Date & Time:**